-The Group's consolidated noncurrent liabilities increased by P56.7 million to P3.7 billion as of March 31, 2021 due to additional provision for retirement benefits during the quarter and reclassification to current portion of a bank term loan.
+The Group's consolidated noncurrent liabilities decreased by ₱348.3 million to ₱3.3 billion as of June 30, 2021 compared to December 31, 2020 due to regular loan amortization payments and reclassification to current portion of a bank term loan.
+During the first half of 2021, no additional bank loans were drawn.